ayato-tk/dashx360/readme.md

 4. Use the Back + Start buttons together (or Win + Left Shift + Left Ctrl) to open the Guide.
 5. Navigate with the controller just like the original Xbox 360 dashboard.

+6. ## Version 1.1 New Features

+- Custom theme support, and the Bing Penguins are Back!
+- Library Scan for Steam, and uses coverart steam provides
+- Import and Export for user data for transfer or version updating
+- minor bugfixes with the guide and music player
+- reduced size from around 100mb to 50mb
+- optimized program
+    -my ram usage went from 800-1000mb to 200-400mb

 ## Features

 * Functional Home menu